 A: It’s all good – camping isn’t for everyone.
 There are lots of lodges close by where you can stay for the weekend and all are extremely comfortable.
 Check out any of these:

 A: We are a vegetarian festival and will be providing a variety of yummy and healthy food options over the course of the weekend.
+We have several food vendors and are looking at also offering a ‘MYF Food Pass’ which can be purchased in advance so people can buy all of their food beforehand.
 Guests are allowed to bring their own food, however, we kindly ask people not to bring meat on to the campgrounds.
+There will be no cooking facilities provided and all food brought in must be properly secured at night time.

 A: You can drive up by yourself or catch a new ride with friends by joining our Facebook group linked here.